-Thursday would also be a perfect time for SMC President and Chief Operating Officer Ramon Ang to speak up on the Mindoro oil spill, which is already damaging the marine environment and ruining the livelihood of over 30,000 families or more than 140,000 individuals in Mindoro, Palawan, and Western Visayas.
+Thursday would also be a perfect time for SMC President and CEO Ramon Ang to speak up on the Mindoro oil spill, which is already damaging the marine environment and ruining the livelihood of over 37,000 families or more than 180,000 individuals in Mindoro, Palawan, and Western Visayas.

 On March 13, Rappler reported that a San Miguel Shipping and Lighterage Corporation subsidiary – SL Harbor Bulk Terminal Corporation – was the charterer of oil tanker MT Princess Empress, which sank off Oriental Mindoro with 800,000 liters of industrial fuel oil, also called “black oil.”

 Rappler reached out to the conglomerate by email several times but it has not responded to our question if SL Harbor Bulk Terminal Corp. was indeed the charterer.
 San Miguel’s fuel and oil firm, Petron Corp., has said it does not own the industrial fuel oil MT Princess Empress was carrying, and that it no longer produces this toxic oil.

 If SL Harbor Bulk Terminal Corp. wasn’t the charterer, then perhaps Ang should explain why MT Princess Empress left SL Harbor Terminal, a port its subsidiary operates in Limay, Bataan.
 Was MT Princess Empress carrying another company’s “black oil”?
 Rappler could be wrong, and we would own up to it in case San Miguel belies our story.

 Under the Oil Compensation Act of 2007, the charterer is not liable for pollution damage, so the law is actually on the side of San Miguel.